About me

 Welcome to my website!

-In September 2023, I started as a Carnegie Postdoctoral Fellow at the Earth and Planets Laboratory, Carnegie Science.
-During my PhD, I worked with Prof. David Bercovici at the Department of Earth and Planetary Sciences, Yale University.
+I am currently a Harry Hess Postdoctoral Fellow in the Department of Geosciences at Princeton University.
+Prior to this, I was a Carnegie Postdoctoral Fellow at the Earth and Planets Laboratory, Carnegie Instituion for Science, and I completed my Ph.D. at Yale University, where I worked with Prof. David Bercovici in the Department of Earth and Planetary Sciences.

 I define myself as a planetary geophysicist.
 I am generally interested in the formation and evolution of planetary bodies.
 My research approach is to develop theoretical models and combine the model results with a variety of observations.
 My ultimate goals are to understand what processes shaped the chemical and physical properties of terrestrial planets and how these properties affected their evolution.
 I tackle these problems from the perspective of the evolution of planetary building blocks and their interactions with planet formation processes.